niftools/blender_niftools_addon/docs/user/features/collisions/collision_objects.rst

 * Collision Bounds are represented by a dashed line, unlike Bounds which are by solid lines.

+.. _collisionobject-havokobject:

 Collision Object
 ~~~~~~~~~~~~~~~~
-.. _collision-object:

 * The following section describes the most appropriate primitive object to represent the desired collision object type.
 * The suggested shapes are the same objects generated through import by the plugin.
 * Upon export, a BhkShape is created from data pulled from the Collision object.

-#.
-Start by choosing a shape adequate to your model and follow the steps below the appropriate section.
+* Start by choosing a shape adequate to your model and follow the steps below the appropriate section.

 - Oblivion, Fallout 3, and Fallout NV;